 The Canadian Mathematical Olympiad Qualifying Repêchage (or just “Repêchage”) is an annual competition that serves as a qualifier for the Canadian Mathematical Olympiad (CMO).
-It typically runs at the end of January or beginning of February each year, shortly after results of the COMC are announced.
+It typically runs at the beginning of February each year, shortly after results of the Canadian Open Mathematics Challenge (COMC) are announced.

 Participants in the Repêchage receive a set of problems whose solutions must be submitted within a week of receipt.
-The Repêchage is a take home competition.
-The solution papers returned to the CMS are carefully reviewed, but not explicitly scored.
-The students who demonstrate the most innovative, clear and complete solutions are chosen for CMO invitations and the others are thanked for participating.
-There are no other prizes nor certificates for participation.
+The Repêchage is a take-home competition.
+The solution papers returned to the CMS are carefully reviewed, but usually not explicitly scored.

-- 65 students registered and submitted their work
+- 65 competitors registered and submitted their work,

-All competitors were contacted by email to inform them of the results and will receive their invitations this week.
+All competitors will be contacted by email to inform them of the results and will receive their invitations this week.

 By Invitation Only

-Students who participated in the Canadian Open Mathematics Challenge (COMC) and did well, but did not qualify for the CMO, are invited to write the Repêchage.
-If students do well, they will earn an invitation to the CMO.
-In a typical year, about 75 students are invited to the Repêchage.
-Based on results, approximately 20 of these students are selected and provided invitations to the top national math competition: the Canadian Mathematical Olympiad (CMO).
+Students who participated in the COMC and did well, but did not qualify for the CMO are invited to write the Repêchage.
+Approximately 75 students are invited to write the Repêchage.
+Based on the results, roughly 20 of these students are selected and invited to participate in the top national math competition: the Canadian Mathematical Olympiad (CMO).